FREVA-CLINT/freva/docs/source/developers_guide.rst

     cp -r ~/workspace/tracking_tool src
     git add .

-You have now created a new freva plugin repository.
-It is a good idea to use some kind of repository server, like `gitlab`, where you make your code accessible.
+You have now created a new Freva plugin repository.
+It is a good idea to use some kind of repository server, like gitlab, where you make your code accessible.
-Talk to your freva admins to work out a good location for your code.
-Once you have agreed upon a location you should create a new repository on the server side using the web interface of your repository host system (e.g `gitlab`).
+Talk to your Freva admins to work out a good location for your code.
+Once you have agreed upon a location you should create a new repository on the server side using the web interface of your repository host system.
 Once created set the remote host address on the locally created repository (the one where you did a `git init`):

 .. code-block:: console